AREC - Agricultural and Resource Economics

 An exploration of the use of economic incentives for protection of the environment and the determination of appropriate (or efficient) level of environmental quality.
 Also covers the choice of policy instruments for the attainment of environmental standards.

-Restriction: Must be in one of the following programs (Economics Bachelor of Arts; Agricultural and Resource Economics; Agricultural and Resource Economics: Agribusiness; Environmental Science & Policy-Env Economics).
-Also offered as: ECON481.
+Restriction: Must be in one of the following programs (Agricultural and Resource Economics; Agricultural and Resource Economics: Agribusiness; Environmental Science & Policy-Env Economics; Agricultural and Resource Economics: Environmental and Resource Economics; Economics Bachelor of Arts program).
+Cross-listed with: ECON481.

 AREC489 Special Topics in Agricultural and Resources Economics (3 Credits)